Douglasmsw/Course_Evaluation_Search_Tool/README.md

    b) Determine which questions they'd like to see of those that appear in the evaluation surveys for the class / professors they've selected <br />
    c) Visualize the student survey responses either as <br />
       i) A dataframe (formatted using tabulate) <br />
-      ii) A graph representing the feedback pulled from the UChicago feedback portal
+      ii) A graph representing the feedback pulled from the UChicago feedback portal<br />

+I hope to return to this project in the future and use a library like React to build out the user-interface as an online platform.

 *Note* -- The Util file is used to help the Codes Crawler determine which of the links leads to a department catalog and which are not useful for my purposes.